contagon/handbook/2020-12/32-repentance-and-membership-councils.md

 ## 32.12 Notifications and Announcements

-The decision of a membership council is communicated to the person﻿—and to others as necessary﻿—as explained below.
+The decision of a membership council is communicated to the person—and to others as necessary—as explained below.

 ### 32.12.1 Notifying a Person of the Decision